Henric Streitman

 When Streitman returned to public life in the 1920s, it was primarily as an anticommunist.
 He affiliated with the right-wing People's Party, serving two terms in the Senate of Romania, where he represented Bukovina; in that context, he publicly endorsed a Polish–Romanian alliance against the Soviet Union.
-Also employed as an adviser by the Ministry of Foreign Affairs, he drew notice for his close collaboration with the titular minister, Nicolae Titulescu.
+Also employed as an adviser by the Ministry of Foreign Affairs, he drew notice for his close collaboration with the titular minister, Nicolae Titulescu, and for his early support of European integration.
 In a contrasting move, Streitman also associated with figures on the Romanian far-right, including Octavian Goga and Pamfil Șeicaru, and eventually joined the National Agrarian Party in 1932.
 However, in the late 1930s, the ascent of antisemitism put his political career on hold.

 Streitman turned to collaboration with the military-fascist dictatorship of Ion Antonescu during World War II, becoming president of the Central Jewish Office.
 Though reviled in Antonescian propaganda as a Jewish pillar of the old regime, he was trusted for his earlier connection with Goga, and also vetted by Nazi Germany.
 This assignment pitted him against non-collaborationists such as A. L. Zissu, who resented his appeals to compliance.
 His was a largely ceremonial office, with many of its functions supplanted by the executive leader, Nandor Gingold.
 Ultimately sidelined in December 1942, Streitman survived the war by a few years.
 Unlike Gingold, he was never brought before the Romanian People's Tribunals.
 Slowly forgotten by the time of his death in 1950, he was survived by a son, Max-Radu, who had acted as a lawyer for champions of left-wing causes, and was allowed a second career as a classical musician.